-If everyone used the same method, the reported fall in UK GDP in the first half of the year would probably be similar to that in France and Italy, rather than the outlier that the headlines suggest.
-On the other hand, the UK method, which is more accurate, will also show an even stronger recovery in the third quarter and beyond.
+If we adjust for this, the fall in UK GDP in the first half of the year would probably be closer to that in France and Italy, rather than the outlier that the headlines suggest.
+On the other hand, the UK method is more accurate,

 These issues have also led to some confusion about an alternative measure of inflation known as the implied GDP deflator, prompting Shaun Richards to ask “Has nobody else spotted 6% inflation being reported in UK GDP?“.
 That’s where I’ll begin…

 The GDP deflator is an index which can be used to convert nominal data into real data, or cash spending into the volume of goods and services actually bought.
 Implicit deflators can be calculated by dividing an aggregate measured in current prices by the same aggregate measured in constant prices.